 The M.A.
-Counseling Marriage, Family, and Child emphasis may not be appropriate for students who will require licensure for marriage and family therapy practice outside of California.
+Counseling Marriage, Family, and Child emphasis (CACREP Accredited) may not be appropriate for students who will require licensure for marriage and family therapy practice outside of California.
 Requirements for this emphasis vary considerably from state to state.
 Before applying to Palo Alto University, non-California residents should research the specific requirements for the state where they plan to practice.

 The M.A.
-Counseling Clinical Mental Health emphasis fulfills most requirements for students seeking licensure in other U.S. states and countries.
+Counseling Clinical Mental Health emphasis (CACREP Accredited) fulfills most requirements for students seeking licensure in other U.S. states and countries.
 Once enrolled, Palo Alto University advisors work with students to identify appropriate fieldwork placements in the student's local area.
-Palo Alto University's Global Advancement of Counseling Excellence (GACE) initiative enables students outside the U.S. to receive local on-the-ground training and meet their region or country's specific requirements for professional practice.
+Requirements for this emphasis may vary from state to state.
+Before applying to Palo Alto University, non-California residents should research the specific requirements for the state where they plan to practice.

-NON-LICENSED OPTIONS
+NON-LICENSED EMPLOYMENT OPTIONS